stpierre/crashes/results.rst

 pragmatically speaking it would seem to be much safer to ride in the street.

-Unsurprisingly, no accidents happened on off-street bike paths.
+Unsurprisingly, no crashes were reported on off-street bike paths.
+(Recall that these data only include car-bike accidents;
+bike-bike and bike-pedestrian accidents certainly do occur on the off-street bike paths.)

 The location of crashes varies slightly by the age of the cyclist: